pstuifzand/magento-tools/README.md

 ### block-lister files...

+List all blocks from the layout XML files.

+### current-version.sh [module]

+Show the current version of the current module

+### next-version.sh [module]

+Show the next version of the current module

 ### rewrite.pl filename module

 Let's you choose a module and rewrites the class by adding a few lines to your